 The adoption of new ultra-high volume technologies will result in far easier manufacturing scale up, as parts sourcing and assembly processes are far easier.
-The MODD1 was designed from the beginning for mass manufacturing, and we have partnered with a manufacturing partner, Phillips-Medisize, a Molex company, to establish processes and "lights out" or near lights out production assembly lines whereby a minimal number of workers will be required in our production facility.
+The MODD1 was designed from the beginning for mass manufacturing, and we have partnered with a manufacturing partner, Phillips-Medisize, a Molex company, tier-one medical device manufacturer, Phillips Medisize, to establish processes and "lights out" or near lights out production assembly lines whereby a minimal number of workers will be required in the production facility.
 This advantage is compounded by the high availability and already optimized cost reduction in its components.
-This has resulted When we achieve production scale, we believe this should result in a cost of goods for MODD1, estimated on the competitors' announced margins and sales, of approximately 50% lower than our closest patch pump competitor.
+When we achieve production scale, we believe this should result in a cost of goods for MODD1, estimated on the competitors' announced margins and sales, of approximately 50% lower than our closest patch pump competitor.

 The adoption of modern, miniaturized technologies has led to numerous other advantages, as well.
-Our For example, our MODD1 pump is smaller in overall volume than Insulet's popular Omnipod product and has a lower profile to the skin.
-Despite this, it the MODD1 holds a full 3mL 3 milliliter, or mL, (300 units) of insulin, in line with full sized pumps such as those offered by Tandem and Medtronic, 50% more than the 2mL reservoir in the Omnipod.
+For example, our MODD1 pump is smaller in overall volume than Insulet's popular Omnipod product and has a lower profile to the skin.
+Despite this, the MODD1 holds a full 3 milliliter, or mL, (300 units) of insulin, in line with full sized pumps such as those offered by Tandem and Medtronic, 50% more than the 2mL reservoir in the Omnipod.
 We believe that this volume advantage over other patch pumps will be significant as 24% of type 1 and over 50% of the rapidly growing type 2 market require more than 2mL of insulin every three days (the expected wear time of patch pumps).
 In addition, our new pumping modality will provide what we believe is the most even (and thus closest to the function of a healthy pancreas) delivery of basal insulin in the industry.
-Basal rate can be delivered almost continuously while other pumps are delivering micro-boluses every 5 minutes for the Omnipod, Tandem and Medtronic pumps.
-We plan intend to demonstrate the impact of our system on glycemic control in a future clinical study, study specifically focused on improved adherence, more bolus deliveries per day and providing the clinicians with clear data on patient use.
+We intend to demonstrate the impact of our system on glycemic control in a clinical study specifically focused on improved adherence, more bolus deliveries per day and providing the clinicians with clear data on patient use.

 The technology allows the patient to simply add insulin and operate.
 The battery is included in each cartridge, and the device is operated without a controller.
-Nothing needs charging.
 As a result, no charging is required.
-MODD1 has also been made push button push-button simple to deliver insulin to appeal to a wider audience of users.
+MODD1 has also been made push-button simple to deliver insulin to appeal to a wider audience of users.

-This new technology has also made the MODD1 lighter than existing offerings.
-Compared to the Insulet Omnipod, MODD1 weighs 20 grams (vs. 26 grams) empty and 23 grams (vs. 28 grams) fully filled (despite carrying 50% more insulin), a reduction reductions of 23% and 18%, respectively.
+This new technology has made the MODD1 lighter than existing offerings.
+Compared to the Insulet Omnipod, MODD1 weighs 20 grams (vs. 26 grams) empty and 23 grams (vs. 28 grams) fully filled (despite carrying 50% more insulin), reductions of 23% and 18%, respectively.
 Also, unlike existing patch pumps, the MODD1 can be removed from the needle and taken off and replaced later if the user desires.
-This avoids loss of insulin in a pump due to accidental dislodging of the soft canula, an issue that for other patch pumps with which users have expressed considerable dissatisfaction with on other patch pumps, dissatisfaction.
+This avoids loss of insulin in a pump due to accidental dislodging of the soft canula, an issue for other patch pumps with which users have expressed considerable dissatisfaction.